-With so many scrapbooking supplies, products and tools in the market to help scrapbookers in their creative process, you might need some suggestions on what beginner supplies to get.
+With so many scrapbooking supplies, products, and tools in the market to help scrapbookers in their creative process, you might need some suggestions on what beginner scrapbook materials to get.

 So do check out our Top Ten must-have supplies listed below.
-I believe these are essential/basic supplies that most scrapbookers can’t live without.
+I believe these are essential/basic supplies and materials that most scrapbookers can’t live without.

 Clearly, the most important scrapbooking supplies you will need is the scrapbooking paper itself besides photos.
 Remember to choose acid-free and lignin-free papers if you want your scrapbooking to last for years without the papers turning yellowish and damaging your precious photos.

-For papers, there’s cardstocks (solid heavyweight papers) and patterned papers.
+For papers, there are cardstocks (solid heavyweight papers) and patterned papers.

 Cardstock is a must-have for your supplies collection.
 It’s easy to use and should be a constant supply you’ll be using.

-For cardstock, there’s those which come with “white cores”.
+For cardstock, there are those which come with “white cores”.
 When you do paper tearing, the torn line that appears is white and therefore more obvious.
 Others come in same-colored cores, meaning even when you tear them, the torn line is the same color as the cardstock.

-A cardstock can form the background paper or be used to highlight your photos for matting purpose.
-So yes, cardstock is an important element on your scrapbook layout.
+A cardstock can form the background paper or you can use it to mat your photo.
+So yes, cardstock is an important element in your scrapbook layout.
 Do choose colors and textures that match your photos well.

 2. Patterned Paper

-Patterned paper comes in a huge range of designs, paper weight, colorfast, finish, texture, single or double-sided.
+Patterned paper comes in a huge range of designs, themes, weights, textures, and whether they are single-sided or double-sided.

-They can form the functional foundation of your page or become a decorative element on your layout.
+They can form the functional foundation of your page or become a decorative element in your layout.

-Think of your color theme and that’ll give you a better idea of what colors or patterns to pick out.
+Tip: Think of your theme or occasion and that’ll give you a better idea of what colors or patterns to pick out.

-Adhesive is what holds your photos, title, journaling blocks, ribbons, buttons, chipboard accents or whatever you choose to stick to your page.
+Adhesives are what hold your photos, title, journaling blocks, ribbons, buttons, chipboard accents, or whatever you choose to stick to your page.
 So no, your scrapbook supplies collection won’t be complete without an adhesive of some sort.

-Keep in mind that you’re building memories here, so you’ll want to choose an adhesive that last for years.
+Keep in mind that you’re building memories here, so you’ll want to choose an adhesive that lasts for years.
 You won’t want to see your photos falling off your wonderful scrapbook layouts.
-Just shop around a little and you’ll see there’s really a number of acid-free scrapbook adhesives that will fix the pasting job nicely.
+Just shop around a little and you’ll see there’s really a number of acid-free scrapbook adhesives that will handle the pasting job nicely.

-Choose pens that’s pigment ink, fade-proof, water-proof and will keep your scrapbooking layouts safe.
+Choose pens that are pigment ink, fade-proof, water-proof, and will keep your scrapbooking layouts safe.
 You need pens to note down dates, names and write descriptions about your precious moments.

 You can also use them to doodle on your layouts.